Whatsapp Icon

 Common Supplements Used in Peripheral T-Cell Lymphomas Management

-Peripheral T-Cell Lymphomas (PTCL) represent a group of rare and often aggressive non-Hodgkin lymphomas that arise from mature T lymphocytes.
+Peripheral T-cell lymphomas (PTCL) represent a group of rare and often aggressive non-Hodgkin lymphomas that arise from mature T lymphocytes.
 Managing PTCL frequently involves a combination of treatments, including chemotherapy, targeted therapy, and in certain cases, stem cell transplantation.
 Alongside these conventional treatments, patients often turn to supplements to support overall health, mitigate side effects, and potentially enhance the efficacy of medical therapies.
 Below is a list of supplements commonly used during PTCL treatment, though it's crucial to consult with a healthcare provider before starting any new supplement.

 • Vitamin D: Often used to support bone health and immune function.
 Vitamin D deficiency has been noted in some lymphoma patients, making supplementation potentially beneficial.